I-N-F-I-N-I-T-Y-Commerce/infinity-e-commerce/README.md

 <hr>

 ## Changelogs <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Travel%20and%20places/Milky%20Way.png" alt="Milky Way" width="30" height="30"  align="center"/>
-* ⬆️📦 Added Men's Kid's Shoe Databases
+* ⬆️📦 Added Women's Shoe Databases
 * 🔮 Added Search bar functionality

 ` ♻️ Note: if you see any bugs or errors, feel free to post them on the issue for a resolution on the top of this repository `